Lefter Küçükandonyadis: International career

-Küçükandonyadis was capped 46 times for the Turkish national football team, 9 as the captain.
+Küçükandonyadis was capped 46 times for the Turkey national team, 9 as the captain.
 He also played at the 1948 Summer Olympics, and the 1954 FIFA World Cup netting in two goals, one against West Germany and the other against South Korea.
 He scored 21 goals for the national team and was the top scorer for Turkey until overtaken by Hakan Şükür.
 He was the first Turkish football player to receive the "Golden Honor Medal" from the Turkish Football Federation for having played for the national selection in 50 international matches.

 Managerial career

 Lefter coached Egaleo in Greece and Johannesburg in South Africa.
 He later returned to Turkey to coach clubs, mostly Samsunspor, Orduspor, Mersin İdman Yurdu, and Boluspor.

 After football

 His statue was erected next to the Şükrü Saracoğlu Stadium in 2009.
 He was buried in the Greek Orthodox cemetery on his native island.